prakashvj/jyothi-prakash-resume/docs/README.md

 # 📚 Documentation Hub

 Welcome to the comprehensive documentation for the Jyothi Prakash Resume Website deployment system.
-This documentation provides everything you need to successfully configure, validate, and deploy your Azure Static Web App with centralized configuration management.
+This documentation provides everything you need to successfully configure, validate, and deploy your Azure Static Web App with GitHub Actions automation.

 ## 📋 Documentation Overview